juanmaguitar/webpack-multiple-entry-points/README.md

 This example shows:
 - how to use multiple entry points
 - how to create a common chunk w/ shared dependencies
-- how to do async loading and let webpack handle it
+- how to do 'on-demand' js loading and let webpack handle it

 In this example you have two (HTML) pages `pageA` and `pageAB`.
 You want to create individual bundles for each page.
 In addition to this you want to create a shared bundle that contains all modules used in both pages (assuming there are many/big modules in common).
 The pages also use Code Splitting to load a less used part of the features on demand (async loading).